Fredjod/My-Banking-Agent/HOWTO-INSTALL.md

     $ sudo chmod -R 755 ./localperl

-## Docker variant

-Change directory to the My-Banking-Agent root project dir and type the following command for executing the provided Dockerfile:

-	$ docker build -t mba .

-Then for running a unit test on your local machine:

-	$ docker run -it --rm -v $(pwd):/usr/src/mba -w /usr/src/mba/t mba perl -w ConfReader.t

 ## MyBankingAgent installation
 Then unzip the MBA distribution, where xxx is the release number.
 The MBA files will have to be read/write by Apache/Owncloud process, thus the owner should be the system web user (assuming here www-data)